 The colors you choose will either favor your brand or undermine it.
 For example, color psychology tells us that red makes consumers feel warm, loved, and comforted.
-Is it any wonder then that many fast food companies choose red as their brand’s weapon of choice?
+Is it any wonder then that many fast food companies choose red as their brand’s color of choice?
 Remember, the right color palette can make or break your brand positioning.

 3. Keep Your Objects In Order

 Misalignment in your branding can destroy your market recognition and kill your budget.
-Who wants to be responsible for having to reorder expensive outdoor signage again?
+Who wants to have to reorder expensive outdoor signage again?
 Alignment is critical to making your design stand out in a crowd.

-When it comes to design, Marie Kondo’s (https://konmari.com) philosophy is indispensable — keep only those things that “spark joy.”
+In design, Marie Kondo’s (https://konmari.com) philosophy is indispensable — keep only those things that “spark joy.”

 “Keep only those things that spark joy.”